Danack/RfcCodex/better_web_sapi.md

 ### function and behaviour cleanup

-There are a reasonable number of things that were done in PHP which were good at the time, but are less good now
+There are a reasonable number of things that were done in PHP which were good at the time, but are less good now.

+Some of them could be cleaned up just for the sake of having the sapi be simpler.
+Others should be cleaned up to remove hacks/magic that are contained within them.

 #### Remove request super-globals